Skip to content ↓

 Nursery reading and home learning

 As a school we follow the Little Wandle Letters and Sounds revised scheme.
-Your child will be heard read to once a week and a member of staff will write a comment in their reading record.
-Children's books will be changed weekly.
+Your child will be read to at least once a week by their class teacher in small reading group.
+They will have the opportunity to ask questions and talk about the book they have read.

 At Temple Meadow we believe that home learning provides additional learning opportunities for all pupils.
 It allows children to practise and rehearse key skills; to research and explore topics and ideas and to apply their learning in imaginative ways.
 We aim to provide opportunities to support key skills in Communication and Language, Phonics and Maths.